15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

 The Bottom Line

 Acupressure offers a safe, free, and effective way to manage sinus pressure.
+The key facial points — LI20, BL2, Yintang, and ST3 — provide the fastest relief and can be pressed anywhere without equipment.
 For even more comfort, try sipping a warm herbal tea for congestion while performing your routine.
 Keep this guide handy, and the next time sinus pressure strikes, you’ll have 15 powerful points ready to help you breathe easier.

 Disclaimer: This article is for informational purposes only.
 If you have chronic sinus issues, please consult a healthcare provider.